Top Issues

 Protect Our Democracy.
 Defend our Constitution.

 Over the years that’s changed.
 Now it’s gotten hard if not impossible for average wage earners to get ahead financially, let alone simply pay their bills.
-So I propose eliminating income taxes completely for all taxpayers on the first $20,000 they earn ($40,000 if married filing jointly).
-This benefits everyone, saving approximately $2,000/$4,000 per individual/couple, from those earning minimum wage to high earning billionaires and would cost $1.5-$3 trillion over ten years.
+So I propose eliminating income taxes completely for all taxpayers on the first $20,000 earned ($40,000 if married filing jointly).
+This would save low-middle income folk $2,000/$4,000 per individual/couple and would .

-To offset this cost, let’s increase the current top tax rate of 37% for earned income above $609,351 to 41%.
+The cost of this tax break would be $1.5-$3 trillion over ten years.
+To offset, let’s increase the current top tax rate from 37% to 41%.
 Also, I propose adding an additional top rate of 47% on earned income above $900,000.
 This would generate between $1.3-$1.8 trillion over ten years.

 Protect Health Care Access.